peadargrant/automation/lab01_client_setup/setup_lab.md

 ## Task 3: PC setup

-You are going to find it easiest to always use the same lab PC for the module.
+You will find it easiest to always use the same lab PC for the module.
 Make sure you like where you're sitting!
 To confirm that the lab PC you are using has the software requirements: